 As of December 31, 2007, we had a recorded investment in these LIHTC partnerships of \$8.1 billion.
 Our risk exposure relating to these LIHTC partnerships is limited to the amount of our investment and the possible recapture of the tax benefits we have received from the partnership.
 Neither creditors of, nor equity investors in, these LIHTC partnerships have any recourse to our general credit.
 To manage the risks associated with a LIHTC partnership, we track compliance with the LIHTC requirements, as well as the property condition and financial performance of the underlying investment throughout the life of the investment.
-In addition, we evaluate the strength of the LIHTC partnership's sponsor through periodic financial and operating assessments.
-Further, in some of our LIHTC partnership investments, our exposure to loss is further mitigated by our having a guaranteed economic return from an investment grade counterparty.
+In addition, we evaluate the strength of the LIHTC partnership investments, our exposure to loss is further mitigated by our having a guaranteed economic return from an investment grade counterparty.